csula/cs3220-spring-2018/notes/javascript.md

 We change the HTML content by first using [querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) API to find out the right HTML node.

-> You should notice the querySelector API selector is very similar to CSS selector we learned from last class.
+> You should notice the querySelector API selector is similar to CSS selector we learned from last class.

 After that, we change the [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) of the HTML node.